richmond070/NBA-playoff-analysis/README.md

 ## Project Outcome
 This project delivers a complete end-to-end NBA data analytics pipeline, transforming raw web-scraped basketball statistics into structured, analytics-ready datasets and interactive reports.

 The pipeline begins with Python web scraping scripts that extract NBA player statistics, team ratings, and conference standings from online sources.
-The scraped data is stored as raw CSV files and then ingested into the data pipeline.
+The scraped data is stored as raw CSV files and then ingested into staging schema in snowflake.

 Using dbt (Data Build Tool) with Snowflake, the raw datasets are transformed through a layered data architecture: